HEAT PRINCIPLES, POLICIES, & PROCEDURES

 - Resource hotlines are listed online at the link below and located during our event weekends at the merch table.

 - Please be advised that we are not trained professionals, nevertheless, if you have any issues you are welcome to approach our faculty and staff at HEAT.
 We vow to listen and guide you to an appropriate professional resource.
-Resources can be found at our merch table and at the link below:
+Resources can be found at our merch table & at the following link: https://heatconvention.com/heat-resource/

 - At HEAT competition night, if a dancer experiences anxiety or a panic attack backstage they should see the check-in table for assistance.
 During HEAT Convention days they should approach the merch table at which point our HEAT directors will be notified to assist the need.